Theodore-Jones-IT-Consulting/Estate-Static-CMS/README.md

 python path_to_script.py /path_to_template_directory /path_to_output_directory /path_to_json_file
 ```

-- `path_to_script.py` should be replaced with the actual path to the script.
 - `/path_to_template_directory` is the directory where HTML templates are stored.
 - `/path_to_output_directory` is where the generated HTML files will be saved.
 - `/path_to_json_file` is the path to the JSON file containing the property listings.